wso2/aws-pipeline/README.md

   - ELK: For centralized logging

-  - Prometheus Operator: For monitoring deployments and visualization using Grafana
+  - Prometheus: For monitoring deployments and visualization using Grafana

 ![Architecture Diagram](pipeline_architecture_diagram.png)